Don't worry, we speak : Español (Spanish), too!

 - “The easy way out”

-In one of their last gasps of breath, Grin launched a new product to counteract the concern of shared mobility, Grin4U.
+In one of their last gasps of breath, Grin launched a new product to counter the concern surrounding shared mobility, Grin4U.

 Covid-19 can be found both in the air and on surfaces.
 Crowded buses pose the problem of finding the virus in both ways, shared scooters eliminate the risk of contagion by air, but still struggle with contaminated surfaces on the scooter handles.